FedSecurity: Benchmarking Attacks and Defenses in Federated Learning and Federated LLMs: Evaluations

+We employ two LLMs, BERT~\citep{devlin2018bert} and Pythia~\citep{biderman2023pythia}, to showcase the scalability of FedSecurity and its applicability to federated LLM scenarios.
+We notice that some defenses (\textit{e}.\textit{g}., Foolsgold~\citep{foolsgold}) that require memorizing intermediate results, such as models of previous FL training rounds, might encounter limitations when integrated with LLMs due to the significant cache introduced.
+Considering this, we utilize $m$-Krum for our experiments, as it does not require storing intermediate results and demonstrates consistent performance in most of our previous experiments.

+\textbf{Exp 8: Evaluations of Krum against model replacement backdoor attack on BERT. } This experiment utilizes BERT~\citep{devlin2018bert} and the 20 news dataset~\citep{20news_dataset} for a classification task.
+We employ 10 clients and set 1 client to be malicious in each FL training round.
+We set $m$ to 5 in $m$-Krum, \textit{i}.\textit{e}., 5 out of 10 local models participate in aggregation in each FL training round.
+Results in Figure~\ref{fig:bert_exp} show that $m$-Krum effectively mitigates the adversarial effect, bringing the accuracy closer to the level of the attack-free case.

-We employed 7 clients for FL training, and 1 out of 7 clients is malicious in each round of FL training.
-We apply LLMs to our benchmark to show the scalability of \textsf{FedMLSecurity}.
+\textbf{Exp 9: Evaluations of Krum against the Byzantine attack on Pythia-1B. } We employ 7 clients for FL training, and 1 out of 7 clients is malicious in each round of FL training.

-\textbf{Exp4: Evaluations of Krum defense against the Byzantine attack on LLMs. } In this experiment, we utilize the $m$-Krum defense to counter an injected random-mode Byzantine attack.
 We set the $m$ parameter in $m$-Krum to 2, signifying that 2 out of 7 submitted local models participate in the aggregation in each FL training round.
-The performance is evaluated based on the test loss during FL training, as shown in Figure~\ref{fig:llm_exp}.
-These results reveal that as the number of communication rounds increases, the loss decreases.
-In addition, we observe that the Byzantine attack significantly increases the test loss during training.
-Nevertheless, the $m$-Krum defense effectively mitigates the adversarial effect, bringing it closer to the level in the attack-free experiment.
-This showcases the effectiveness of the $m$-Krum defense.
+The performance is evaluated with the test loss.
+Results in Figure~\ref{fig:llm_exp} show that Byzantine attack significantly increases the test loss during training.
+Nevertheless, $m$-Krum effectively mitigates the adversarial effect.